Infinite-Dimensional Diffusion Models: Wasserstein-Bound Proof

-the closest smaller and larger grid point to $t$.
-We couple to versions of $Y_t$ and $\tilde{Y}_t$ by choosing the same Brownian motion for both.
+We couple two strong solutions of $Y_t$ and $\tilde{Y}_t$ for the same Brownian motion $B_t$.
+These strong solutions exist because of the assumptions of the theorem and Theorem \ref{thm:uniqueness_manifold} or Theorem \ref{thm:uniqueness_gaussian}.
 The difference between $Y_t$ and $\tilde{Y}_t$ can be bounded as follows:

 We bound